 Found in oils such as olive and canola, it can decrease total cholesterol level while keeping levels of HDL high.

 Found in oils such as safflower, sunflower, soybean, corn, and sesame, it can decrease total cholesterol.

-Less than 7% of calories should come from saturated fat on a cholesterol-lowering diet.
-Trans fat intake should be less that 1% of calories with a goal to eliminate them completely.
+Less than 5-6% of calories should come from saturated fat on a cholesterol-lowering diet.
+Trans fat intake should be kept as low as possible with a goal to eliminate them completely.

-On an 1,800 calorie diet, this translates into less than 20 grams of saturated fat per day, leaving 40 grams to come from mono- and polyunsaturated fats.
+On an 2,000 calorie diet, this translates into less than 13 grams of saturated fat per day.
+The majority of fats you eat should be mono- and polyunsaturated fats.

 Dietary cholesterol is found only in animal products.
 Although dietary cholesterol can increase LDL cholesterol, it does not affect it nearly as much as saturated or trans fats.
-On a cholesterol-lowering diet, you should consume no more than 200 milligrams of cholesterol a day.
+On a cholesterol-lowering diet, you should eat as little dietary cholesterol as possible while eating a healthful diet.